Unlike previous years the NZCSC will consist of a single Capture-The-Flag (CTF) competition, held online from July 11 to July 17.

 Anyone in New Zealand can participate in NZCSC.

-Each participant, whether competing individually or as part of a team, will be assigned to one of the following ranked categories:
+Each participant competing individually will be assigned to one of the following ranked categories:

 No. There is no fee to participate.